Consult the medication dictionary to quickly obtain detailed information

 The CDA recommends that Canadians use sunscreens with an SPF of at least 30.
 People who have reactive or sensitive skin should opt for a higher SPF (40, 45 or 50).
 An SPF higher than 50 does not really have any additional benefits.

-For additional information about SPF, read the following text: What is SPF exactly?
+For additional information about SPF, read the following text: What exactly is SPF?

 In order to be fully effective, a sunscreen must protect against UVA rays and UVB rays—in other words, broad spectrum—since both of these types of rays cause skin damage.